- Both suspects are believed to be involved in gangs, police say

-New Orleans (CNN) -- New Orleans police arrested a second suspect in the Mother's Day shooting that wounded 19 people this week, including three still in critical condition, authorities said Thursday.
+New Orleans police arrested a second suspect in the Mother's Day shooting that wounded 19 people this week, including three still in critical condition, authorities said Thursday.

 The two suspects are believed to be involved in gangs, police said.
 No further details were immediately available, authorities said.